 Student-Athlete - Any individual enrolled in classes who participates in the University of Northern Colorado's Athletics program.
 This includes both recruited individuals and walk-ons.

-Extra Benefit - Any special arrangement by a UNC employee or booster to provide a student-athlete/prospect or their families that is a benefit not authorized by NCAA rules, and/or is a benefit not available to the general student body.
+Extra Benefit - Any special arrangement by a UNC employee or donor to provide a student-athlete/prospect or their families that is a benefit not authorized by NCAA rules, and/or is a benefit not available to the general student body.

-Booster Do's and Don'ts
+DONOR Do's and Don'ts

 - Notify the appropriate member of the UNC Athletics staff about a prospect in your area.